 Some trailers are equipped with a break-away kit and have a battery.
 Make sure your battery is fully charged and disconnected it for winter.
 Storing your battery in a warm dry place is also important.

-While trailer maintenance may seem like a hassle these simple tips will go a long way toward protecting your trailer and to keep working trouble free for the upcoming season.
+While maintaining your trailer may seem like a hassle these simple tips will go a long way toward protecting your trailer and to keep working trouble free for the upcoming season.

 The experts at USA Trailer Sales carry a huge selection of trailers and are always here to help you negotiate the many options and possible customizations available when buying your trailer.
 Please contact us with any questions you may have or stop by one of our six Michigan locations to speak with a local trailer expert today.